 You will be invited to one Parent/Teacher evening each year, which is a great opportunity to come and talk to the individual subject teachers about how your child is getting on.

-You may contact the school using the Communication Log.
-Equally, if you have a concern you should feel free to telephone the school and ask to speak to your child’s tutor or Head of House for general queries or the Head of Department for issues relating to a particular subject.
+If you have a concern please telephone the school and ask to speak to your child’s tutor or Pastoral Manager for general queries or the Head of Department for issues relating to a particular subject.